 Form HW-E - Hazardous Waste Landowner Consent is required by the applicant for each owner owning a parcel of land within the permit area.
 Form HW-E gives DEP permission to enter the facility for the purposes of inspection at reasonable times upon the permittee’s premises and access to records kept under conditions of the permit.

-Phase I criteria are exclusionary in nature and prohibit the siting of facilities in certain areas including in the vicinity of drinking water supplies, in flood hazard areas, in wetlands, over oil or gas wells, over carbonate bedrock areas, within national natural landmarks or historic sites, on lands in public trust, on Class I agricultural land, or in watersheds of exceptional value waters (25 Pa.
-Code §§ 269a.21-29).
+Phase I criteria are exclusionary in nature and prohibit the siting of facilities in certain areas including in the vicinity of drinking water supplies, in flood hazard areas, in wetlands, over oil or gas wells, over carbonate bedrock areas, within national natural landmarks or historic sites, on lands in public trust, on Class I agricultural land, or in watersheds of exceptional value waters (§§ 269a.21--29).

 Application Completeness Review